- You Are In:

 In order to continue improving the efficiency of the service over the coming years, Guernsey Water will be collecting data relating to the Island's cesspits.
 This will include GPS mapping and photographs, it may also include the metering of your water service.
 You will not be charged for the installation of a meter, nor will you be transferred to metered charging if you currently pay based on the TRP of your property.
 You can however request to be switched to metered charging if you prefer.

 Guernsey Water works with Environmental Health to ensure that overflowing cesspits are quickly identified and remedied.
-If a person is found to knowingly let a cesspit overflow, legal action could be brought against them.
 If you believe that a cesspit is overflowing on the Island, or you believe that sewage has entered a stream, please contact Guernsey Water on 229500 as soon as possible.

 Help us to help you